Lake Chelan’s Clear, Cool Water in the Summer

 On hot summer days, there’s no better place to be than on the lake.

-Rent a powerboat, pontoon boat or Jet Ski from Shoreline Watercraft and Boat Rentals, which has five locations between Chelan and Manson, the two main towns along the lake’s southeast shore.
-Or rent a kayak or paddleboard from Lakerider Sports Chelan at Chelan’s Don Morse Park for fun paddling along the shore.
+There are options to rent a powerboat, pontoon boat or Jet Ski around Chelan and Manson, the two main towns along the lake’s southeast shore.
+Or rent a kayak or paddleboard for fun paddling.
 It’s best to head out early, when conditions are calm.

 When it’s time to stretch your legs, head up to the Echo Ridge Recreational Area Trailheads (pictured above), about 10 miles north of downtown Chelan, to explore a 26-mile network of Nordic trails that open in summer to hikers and mountain bikers, with no fee required.

-For a glimpse at old-timey Chelan, stop in at the Chelan Museum (pictured above).
+For a glimpse at old-timey Chelan, stop in at the Chelan Museum.
 Housed in a 1907 building, and operated by the Lake Chelan Historical Society, the space showcases a robust collection of Native American and homestead artifacts from the late 19th and early 20th centuries.

-Slidewaters Waterpark (pictured above) has been a family favorite since 1983.
+Slidewaters Waterpark is another option in the area, a family favorite since 1983.
 Over the decades the waterslide park has grown to include a lazy river, downhill racer mats, doubles inner tubes, a kids’ water-play zone and a surfing pool with a stationary deepwater wave that can be adjusted from 1-foot to 6-feet tall.

 Near the far northeast end of the lake, the community of Stehekin offers a uniquely remote experience.
 With no roads to town, the only way to get there is by boat, plane or foot.